vanessa-schroeder/vanessa-schroeder/README.md

 ### Hi there 👋
+I'm Vanessa (she/her/hers) and I work on the Internal and Executive Communications team at GitHub.
+I'm super passionate about keeping GitHub employees informed on key company initiatives and priorities so that they have the information they need to do their best work.
+Getting to support the teams that are transforming software development on the largest and most advanced development platform in the world is a dream. 💙

-I'm Vanessa (she/her/hers) and I work at GitHub.
-When I'm not reading 📚, writing ✏️, learning 💡, growing my skills 📈, I relax by spending time with my two doggos Mance and Bronn 🦮 .
+Outside of work, I enjoy reading 📚, learning 💡, growing my skills 💪 and spending time with my two rescue dogs, Mance and Bronn. 🦮🦮

 <!--
 **vanessa-schroeder/vanessa-schroeder** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.